Alejogb1/job-board/blog-data/how-do-i-execute-gcloud-commands-using-python-subprocess-in-an-airflow-task.md

 id: "how-do-i-execute-gcloud-commands-using-python-subprocess-in-an-airflow-task"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've spent my fair share of time wrestling with this exact scenario, especially in the early days of implementing our cloud infrastructure management pipeline.
 Getting `gcloud` commands to play nicely with Airflow's task execution, specifically through python's `subprocess` module, isn't always straightforward.
 It's definitely a path many of us have trodden, and there are a few nuances to keep an eye on.

 The core challenge, as I see it, stems from the nature of subprocesses and how they interact with their parent environment, particularly within Airflow's context.
 When an Airflow task executes, it often does so in a relatively isolated environment compared to your local terminal, where you probably run `gcloud` interactively.
 This can lead to issues with authentication, finding the `gcloud` executable itself, or correctly handling the output.